Female Lyrebirds Step Into the Spotlight With Their Extraordinary Mimicry

 “We’ve heard females imitate the calls of cockatoos, parrots, hawks, at least one cuckoo, and even the sound of wingbeats,” says researcher Anastasia Dalziell from the Cornell Lab of Ornithology.
 “They are astonishing vocal mimics – it is only because the male is even more ostentatious that the female’s abilities have been overlooked.”

 “We would argue that the importance of vocal mimicry by female birds has historically been neglected,” says Justin Welbergen of Western Sydney University.
 “This has hampered a fuller understanding of why birds sing.”
 The two researchers published their findings earlier this year in the journal Frontiers in Ecology and Evolution.

 It’s a field that is wide open.
 A number of recent studies show that the significance of song in female birds has been underestimated worldwide, across species.

 Dalziell and Welbergen spent two years recording the sounds of nesting female Superb Lyrebirds in the temperate rainforest and eucalyptus forests of the Blue Mountains National Park (a World Heritage site), in New South Wales, Australia.
-They learned that male and female Superb Lyrebirds sing at different times, for different reasons.
+They learned that male and female Superb Lyrebirds sing at different times, for different reasons.'vimeo-'

 The male’s sounds are primarily associated with courtship.
 He performs a coordinated song and dance routine on display mounds built just for that purpose, arching his long, lacy tail over the gray and warm-brown feathers of his back.
 He spices it up by imitating the voices of other birds or forest sounds (as illustrated in a classic BBC video narrated by David Attenborough, featuring the vocal talents of some captive lyrebirds).